d-jason32/Android_Individual_Project_1_JD/README.md

 # CSC 371 Individual Project # 1

-## Jetpack Compose, Android controls, intents and dialogs
+## Description: Android app with a splash screen, login page and register page with validation created using Jetpack Compose, android controls, intents and dialogs.

-You need to create an app that allows users to register and login into the system.
-The focus of this project is for you to create an app with several activities and data validation.
+## Features:
+1. Splash screen with the app name and logo.
+2. Users can either log in or register.
+3. Register page has fields for first name, family name, DOB, email and password.
+4. Validation for the inputted text.
+5. Works on phones and tablets.

 You should have for your app:

-    A welcome screen (splash screen) with your app name and a picture.
+    X A welcome screen (splash screen) with your app name and a picture.

     You should then move to a screen that asks the user for either to log in or to register.